Yandex Cloud

 3. Click Create resource.

-4. In the Copy configuration field, select an existing CDN resource whose settings you want to copy to a new one.
+4. Under Copy a configuration, select an existing CDN resource whose settings you want to copy to a new one.

 5. If required, adjust the settings.